luiscoco/qdrant_sample1-Intro/README.md

 # Getting Started with Qdrant and .NET: Sample Code for Vector Search with gRPC

+This sample demonstrates a typical workflow of creating a vector collection, adding data points with metadata, and performing similarity searches with optional filtering based on metadata

 ## 1. Introduction to Qdrant

 **Qdrant** is an open-source, high-performance **vector search database** specifically designed for applications that require searching, filtering, and querying large collections of unstructured data, such as text, images, or embeddings (dense vectors)